 Adding a course after the deadline requires a petition for an exception to The College policy.
 Petition forms are available online, at the Office of Summer Programs and Part-Time Studies (120 Lattimore) or at The College Center for Academic Advising (312 Lattimore).

-No more than six courses (24 credits) may be transferred to a College degree program by students whose first experience at the UR is as a non-matriculated student.
+No more than six courses (24 credits) can be transferred to a College degree program by students whose first experience at the University of Rochester is as a non-matriculated student.

 Grades and Transcripts

 All students are able to view and print their grades through Student UR ACCESS Plus! using their NetID and password.
-Official transcripts can also be requested online.
-Request your transcripts online using your UID and PIN.
-You may also request transcripts by faxing (585) 275-2190 or mailing your request to the Office of the University Registrar, 127 Lattimore Hall, University of Rochester, Rochester, NY 14627.
+Official transcripts requested online using your UID and PIN.
+You can also request transcripts by faxing (585) 275-2190 or mailing your request to the Office of the University Registrar, 127 Lattimore Hall, University of Rochester, Rochester, NY 14627.

 The Barnes and Noble Bookstore on the River Campus, located on the corner of Elmwood Avenue and Mt.
 Hope Avenue in College Town, sells textbooks and materials for your classes.
-For more information, including hours of operation and online ordering options, please visit http://urochester.bncollege.com/.
+For more information, including hours of operation and online ordering options, please visit their website.